Angel Reese: Personal life

 Reese's mother, Angel Reese, played college basketball for UMBC, where she was inducted into the Athletics Hall of Fame and her number 10 jersey was retired.
 She later played professionally in Luxembourg.
 Reese's father, Michael Reese, with whom she does not have a close relationship, played basketball for Boston College and Loyola (Maryland) before embarking on a professional career in Luxembourg, Cyprus, Austria and Portugal.
 Reese was raised by her mother and maternal grandparents, Curtis and Barbara Webb.
-Her younger brother, Julian, played college basketball for Maryland and competed for St. Frances Academy.
+Her younger brother, Julian, plays in the NBA and played college basketball for Maryland.
 Reese's stepbrother, Mikael Hopkins, is a professional basketball player.
 Her cousin, Jordan Hawkins, plays in the NBA and helped the UConn Huskies men's team win the 2023 NCAA championship.

 Reese majored in interdisciplinary studies at Louisiana State University and majored in communications at the University of Maryland, College Park.
 She graduated LSU with a degree in Interdisciplinary Studies with concentrations and minors in Communication Studies, Leadership Development and Psychology.
 She has expressed interest in broadcasting and modeling after her basketball career.
 She was a member of the honor roll in high school.